 You get feedback from me as you progress through assignments, access to webinars, interviews and videos, as well as exclusive membership to a Facebook group where you can get feedback on your work and take part in regular fun photo challenges.

-And thatโs it for our guide to the best bridge cameras for travel photography!
-If you have any questions or feedback, Iโm here to listen and do my best to answer.
-Just pop them in the comments below and Iโll get back to you as soon as I can.
+And that’s it for my guide to the best bridge cameras!
+If you have any questions or feedback, just pop them in the comments below and I’ll get back to you as soon as I can.

 Mike Cheesman says